farcasterxyz/docs/docs/reference/warpcast/api.md

 }
 ```

+**Note**: `hostFids` is
 Channel object properties:

-- `id` - The unique channel id that cannot be changed (called 'Name' when creating a channel)
+- `id` - unique channel id that cannot be changed (called 'Name' when creating a channel)
-- `url` - The FIP-2 `parentUrl` used for main casts in the channel
+- `url` - FIP-2 `parentUrl` used for main casts in the channel
-- `name` - The friendly name displayed to users (called 'Display name' when editing a channel)
+- `name` - friendly name displayed to users (called 'Display name' when editing a channel)
-- `description` - The description of the channel, if present
+- `description` - description of the channel, if present
 - `imageUrl` - URL to the channel avatar
-- `leadFid` - The fid of the user who created the channel, if present
+- `leadFid` - fid of the user who created the channel, if present
-- `hostFids` - the fids of the of the channel hosts, if present
+- `hostFids` - **(Deprecated)** The fids of the channel hosts, if present.
+Starting on May 23, 2024, channels are moving away from
+  hosts to a moderator, returned as `moderatorFid`. `hostFids` will be removed a few weeks later.
+- `moderatorFid` - fid of the user who moderates the main channel feed, if present
 - `createdAt` - UNIX time when channel was created, in seconds
 - `followerCount` - number of users following the channel